UCloudDoc-Team/cli/cmd/ucloud/vpc/create.md

   --remark     string       Optional.
 The description of the vpc.

   --region     string       Optional.
-Assign the region of the VPC (default "cn-bj2")
+Assign the region of the VPC (default "cn-sh2")

   --project-id     string   Optional.
-Assign the project-id (default "org-ryrmms")
+Assign the project-id (default "org-oxjwoi")

   --help, -h                help for create